 The eyes in traditional Chinese medicine

-If you look at the eyes in TCM teachings, you can see that three meridians begin at the eyes at once, namely the stomach meridian, the gallbladder meridian and the bladder meridian.
+If you look at the eyes in TCM trainings, you can see that three meridians begin at the eyes at once, namely the stomach meridian, the gallbladder meridian and the bladder meridian.

 All three are yang meridians.
 Yang stands for activity and, as is well known, our face points forward, in the metaphysical sense towards the future.
 Reiki applications to the eyes can therefore help you to actively tackle the shaping of your future and go your way.